-Returning to Training After Extended Time Off | Combat Fitness
+Returning to Training After Extended Time Off: The Framework

 Here's how to build it.

-How Fast Fitness Actually Declines
+The Detraining Timeline: How Fast Fitness Actually Declines

 The Connective Tissue Paradox

-This is not conservatism.
-It is accurate programming that prevents a four-week return from becoming a six-month injury recovery.
+This is not conservatism, it is accurate programming that prevents a four-week return from becoming a six-month injury recovery.
 Athletes who have already crossed that line and are managing a training-related injury alongside this return will find the specific structure for that in the post-injury training phase post.

-Week-by-Week Return Framework
+The Week-by-Week Return-to-Training Framework

-Weeks one and two: movement restoration.
-Sessions are short , twenty to thirty minutes.
+Sessions are short: twenty to thirty minutes.
 Focus is on movement quality reacquisition rather than load or intensity.
 Squat patterns, hinge patterns, pressing and pulling patterns, easy aerobic movement.
 The goal is restoring neuromuscular competency in fundamental movements at bodyweight or minimal load.
 Performance will feel humbling.
-That's accurate.
+That's accurate, and it's the point.

-Weeks three and four: foundation loading.
 Begin adding load at fifty to sixty percent of pre-time-off working weights.
 Aerobic work extends to thirty to forty minutes at zone 2 intensity.
 Three to four sessions per week.
 The body is reacquainting with the stress of loaded movement.
 Allow this process to happen at its own pace.

-Weeks five and eight: progressive development.
 Increase loading by five to ten percent per week when sessions feel controlled and recovery is adequate.
 Aerobic intensity can begin to include some moderate tempo work.
 Total volume approaches seventy to eighty percent of pre-break levels.
 Performance benchmarks are starting to approach previous levels for strength movements; aerobic capacity lags slightly.

-Weeks nine and twelve: full program resumption.
-By week twelve, most athletes are at or near pre-break performance levels for strength.
-Aerobic capacity fully returns for most athletes within twelve to sixteen weeks of consistent training.
-Full program volume and intensity are appropriate.
 Athletes who feel the pull to push volume higher than the protocol prescribes at this stage should read when not to increase training volume before acting on that instinct.

 The athletes who navigate this best treat the return phase as a separate objective rather than a regression.
 You are not a worse version of who you were.
 You are starting a different phase with a specific goal.
 The goal is not 'get back to where I was as fast as possible.'
 The goal is 'execute this return protocol competently and arrive at full training capacity safely.'
 That framing converts the return phase from failure-laden comparison to a solvable training problem.